TheBoroer/docker-python/README.md

 `.x` means it'll use the latest patch version available at the time this image was built.

-All images are built from the official Python Alpine images and include the same comprehensive package set for development and deployment.
+All images are built from the official Python Debian Slim images and include the same comprehensive package set for development and deployment.

 ## Pulling from Docker Hub